-We just started online lessons at Musicologie, but we’ve already taught more than 800 since we rolled them out last week!
+Last March we switched to online lessons at Musicologie, and over the last year we taught more than 10,000 lessons online.
 Online lessons can be a great, convenient way to attend a lesson if you’re out of town, a child is sick and you need to stay home, or if you don’t have any quality teachers near you.
 I’ve collected some tips and tricks to help you get the most out of your live online music lessons.

 All our lessons are on the video chat software Zoom.
 You’ve probably already used it.
 It’s the most popular platform and great for online lessons because of the screen share and live editing features, plus it works on every device.
 Download it here >>

 If you haven’t used it before, create an account and start a test meeting right away to make sure you’re ready to go for your lesson.

 Zoom is set up for spoken voice, not for music and singing.
 So, you need to change your audio settings to get the best lesson experience.
 Watch the videos below from Lewis Center Community Manager Justin Swain for how to change your audio settings.

 - Be in a quiet place.
 The quieter the better.
 Make sure you can hear and be heard by your teacher.

 - Eliminate distractions.
 Don’t be in high traffic zone in your house, or where other family members could distract you.

 - Use a laptop if possible.
 It stands up by itself and it’s easy to angle the camera where it needs to go.

 - If you’re using a tablet or phone, use a stand.
 Something simple like this one will work for most phones.
 Or put it on a music stand.
 If you have a mic stand, you could get really fancy and use something like this.

 - Have your laptop or device plugged in.
 Virtual lessons take a lot of battery power and your device will drain faster than you think!
 You don’t want to run out of power in the middle of a lesson.